 - Types of cameras: This is one of the most vital pieces of equipment for any studio.
 You may consider using either the digital or the analogue camera, depending on your niche.

 “It is an illusion that photos are made with the camera… they are made with the eye, heart, and head.”

 The art of freelancing comes with its ups and down of looking for new jobs and gigs.
 If your survival depends solely on wining a new gig, then they might be the possibility of you staying for some months without getting a job.
 Here, we would show you some of the pros and cons of becoming a professional freelancing photographer.

 - Flexible work hours: The major advantage of working as a freelance photographer is the opportunity to work when you wish.
 You have the liberty to choose your hours when you want to work.
 You can decide to take a weekend off to give you a chance to spend with friends and family.

 - Control over jobs: Working for someone else doesn't give you the choice of who and what clients to work with.
-You might get stuck with unprofessional or rude clients, but you are free to choose whom and where to work when you are working as a freelancer.
+You might get stuck with unprofessional or rude clients, but you are free to choose who and where to work when working as a freelancer.

 - Your own boss: As a freelancer, you are the boss of yourself.
 You are no longer answerable to any other person except for your clients.
 As a freelancing photographer, you are free from micromanagement.

 - Not Steady or Reliable Workloads: Being a professional freelancing photographer might mean that your workload and income might be inconsistent and unstable.